electricitymaps/electricitymaps-contrib/README.md

 </h1>

 <p align="center">
-A real-time visualisation of the Greenhouse Gas (in terms of CO<sub>2</sub> equivalent) footprint of electricity consumption around the world.<br>
+A real time and historical visualisation of the Greenhouse Gas Intensity (in terms of CO<sub>2</sub> equivalent) of electricity production and consumption around the world.<br>
   <strong><a href="https://app.electricitymaps.com">app.electricitymaps.com »</a></strong>
 </p>